rapidwebltd/php-switch-scripts/README.md

 # 🔄 PHP Switch Scripts

-These scripts are designed to aid in the setup of and switching between multiple PHP versions in Ubuntu 16.04 LTS.
+These scripts are designed to aid in the setup of and switching between multiple PHP versions in Ubuntu 14.04 LTS or newer.

 <img src="assets/images/usage.png" />